tennjugu/tennjugu/README.md

 ### A little bit about me...

-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently JavaScript
-- 🥅 2023 Goals: acquire proficient knowledge of HTML, CSS and JS
+- 🥅 2023 Goals: acquire proficient knowledge of JavaScript and getting my first gig.
 - 💬 About me: I love football, online games and cars
 - ⚡ Fun fact: I possesses an extraordinary knack for problem-solving and innovation, making every coding adventure an exhilarating journey of creativity and growth.